DavidDeSimone/AIAssetGeneration/README.md

 # AIAssetGeneration

 This project allows you to leverage [OpenAI's API](https://platform.openai.com/overview) to generate content for Unity.
+You can check our detailed docs over at our site: https://recursiverhapsody.com/usage/

 ## Features
 1. Generate Scripts, Shaders, and Textures for rapid prototyping, right in editor.